 \section{Communication models within BSP}

-In the rest of the paper, we focus on the BSP model.
-However, even within BSP, there are several different options to model the communication rules; while these are seemingly small changes in the model definition, we will see that they can have a significant effect on the properties of the model.
-We provide a more formal definition of each of these variants in Appendix \ref{app:def}.
+For the rest of the paper, we focus on the BSP model.
+However, even within BSP, there are some different options to model the communication rules, and these seemingly small changes in the model definition can have a significant effect on the properties of the model.